An aerial view of a water treatment plant

 Municipal Solid Waste, Hazardous Waste, Recycling, and Resource Recovery Overview

-Sustainable materials management (SMM) is a systems-wide approach that meets the needs of society while simultaneously reducing materials use, waste generation and negative environmental, social, and economic impacts.
-Materials and resources (including land, energy and water) are used and reused effectively and efficiently throughout their life cycles (including extraction, processing, design, manufacturing, production, use, reuse, end-of-life management and all transportation).
+In recent years, solid waste management has headed towards the use of sustainable materials management (SMM) which is a systems-wide approach that meets the needs of society while simultaneously reducing materials use, waste generation, and negative environmental and economic impacts.
+Materials and resources (including land, energy, and water) are used and reused effectively and efficiently throughout their life cycles (including extraction, processing, design, manufacturing, production, use, reuse, end-of-life management and all transportation).
 Historically, societies have viewed the life cycle of a product as linear, e.g. from production, to use, to disposal.
-SMM is an alternative approach that emphasizes the productive use and reuse of materials throughout their lifecycle.
-Beginning with materials extraction and following with each stage in a product’s life, the product – or more precisely, the materials from which it is made – are viewed as key and valuable inputs for other processes.
-The goal is to minimize the amount of materials involved and all associated environmental impacts and waste generation.
-SMM has become popular among policymakers and the public to address life cycle environmental impacts of materials.
-It can also help industries decrease costs associated with the purchase of typically expensive virgin materials, as well as enhance efficiency and reduce materials losses during production.
+SMM is an alternative approach that emphasizes a circular economy and the productive use and reuse of materials throughout their lifecycle.
+The goal is to minimize the number of materials involved and all associated environmental impacts and waste generation.
+SMM can also help industries decrease costs associated with the purchase of typically expensive virgin materials, as well as enhance efficiency and reduce materials losses during production.

 Conversion Technologies